-Risking health to avoid injections: preferences of Canadians with type 2 diabetes.
+Risking health to avoid in injections - Preferences of Canadians with type 2 diabetes

 INTRODUCTION: Improved glycemic control reduces the risk of long-term diabetes complications (1–3).
 However, subcutaneous insulin injections represent a barrier to achieving "optimal" blood glucose levels, particularly among type 2 diabetic patients (4).
 Indeed, some patients even delay initiation of therapy to avoid injections (5).
 This study used conjoint analysis to quantify the relative importance that Canadian patients with type 2 diabetes place on short-term treatment outcomes and on the frequency of insulin injections.